3dcitydb/importer-exporter/resources/doc/README.txt

 --------

-The !impexp.name! is a Java based front-end for the 3D City Database version 2.0.
+The !impexp.name! is a Java based front-end for the !3dcitydb.name! version !3dcitydb.version!.
 It allows for high-performance importing and exporting spatial data for a virtual 3D city model.

-Main characteristics:
-* Full support for CityGML version 1.0.0 and 0.4.0
+* Full support for CityGML versions 2.0.0 and 1.0.0
-* Full support of 3D CRS and 3D coordinate transformations
+* Support for Oracle Spatial, Oracle Locator, and PostGIS
+* Reading/writing CityGML instance documents of arbitrary file size
-* Export of KML/COLLADA models
+* Export of KML/COLLADA models including tiling schemas for visualization and interactive exploration of large city models in Digital Earth Browsers, 3D GIS, and computer graphics software
 * Generic KML information balloons
-* Reading/writing CityGML instance documents of arbitrary file size
+* Export of thematic object data into tables.
+Supported data formats are CSV, Microsoft Excel, and direct upload into Google Spreadsheets
-* Resolving of forward and backwards XLinks
+* Resolving and preservation of forward and backwards XLinks in CityGML datasets
-* User-defined Coordinate Reference System
+* Full support of 3D Coordinate Reference Systems (CRS) and 3D coordinate transformations; support for user-defined CRS
 * Coordinate transformations for CityGML exports
 * Map window for graphical selection of bounding boxes
 * XML validation of CityGML instance documents
 * Multithreaded programming facilitating high-performance CityGML processing
-* Matching/merging of building features within the database
 * Proxy support for HTTP, HTTPS, and SOCKS protocols

-The !impexp.name! is shipped with both a Graphical User Interface (GUI) for end-user interaction and a Command Line Interface (CLI).
-The latter one allows for employing the tool in batch processing workflows or embedding its functionality into third party programs.
+The !impexp.name! comes with both a Graphical
+User Interface (GUI) and a Command Line Interface (CLI).
+The CLI allows for employing the tool in batch processing workflows and third party applications.

 4. System requirements
 ----------------------

-* Java JRE or JDK >= 1.6.0_05
+* Java JRE or JDK >= 1.7
-* 3D City Database version 2.0.6 on an Oracle Spatial DBMS >= 10G R2
+* !3dcitydb.name! version !3dcitydb.version! on
+  - Oracle Spatial DBMS >= 10G R2 with Spatial or Locator option
+  - PostgreSQL DBMS >= 9.1 with PostGIS extension >= 2.0

 The !impexp.name! can be run on any platform providing appropriate Java support.
 It has been tested on the following platforms:
-  - Microsoft Windows XP, Vista, Windows 7
+  - Microsoft Windows XP, Vista, Windows 7, 8, 8.1
-  - Apple Mac OS X 10.6
+  - Apple Mac OS X 10.9
-  - Ubuntu 9, 10, 11
+  - Ubuntu 14

 5. (Un)Installation